asibahi/asibahi.github.io/content/thoughts/2025-09-13-a-gentle-introduction-to-z3.md

 Recently I have come across a nice article: [Many Hard Leetcode Problems are Easy Constraint Problems](https://buttondown.com/hillelwayne/archive/many-hard-leetcode-problems-are-easy-constraint/), and I figured, I really should learn how to use these things!
 What else do I really have to do?
 I have had use for solvers (or as they are commonly called: theorem provers) [In a previous article](@/thoughts/2024-10-17-the-hanging-gardens-problem/index.md), but then I tried to prove the things with good old algorithms.
 I looked at `z3` at the time, but found the whole concept a bit too opaque.
 Now however, it seemed a bit easier to get into.

-To be clear, as of writing these words, I have only been looking at `z3` reading mateiral for two days.
+To be clear, as of writing these words, I have only been looking at `z3` reading material for two days.
 I am in no way an expert, and I have not written anything more complex than a solver for the change counter problem (the first example in the article listed above).
-So I am writing this really knowing nothing about the underlying theory, theorem provers, or whatever the hell "unificaion" is.
+So I am writing this really knowing nothing about the underlying theory, theorem provers, or whatever the hell "unification" is.
 There is a good chance you know more about this than I do.

 There are `z3` bindings in many popular languages.
 I will be using [`z3`'s Rust bindings](https://docs.rs/z3/latest/z3/), because I am more comfortable in Rust than, say, Python or JavaScript.
 The examples I worked with to understand `z3` however, can be found in two nice documents: